ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-07-10-Vancouver_transit1.md

 - Population

 In average, each DA has 714 persons as of 2016 census.
-The following maps shows the population counts across DAs.
+The following map shows the population counts across DAs.
 DAs with most population are not concentrated in the downtown area.
 Instead, they are scattered in Surrey and Coquitlam.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit1/plots/pop2016.png" alt="Map: Population counts by DA">